Former jail officer Eric Morales becomes 1st in Harris Co. to be charged for inmate's death

-HOUSTON, Texas (KTRK) -- For the first time in Harris County, a former detention officer faced a judge in connection with the death of an incarcerated man.
+HOUSTON, Texas (KTRK) -- For the first time in Harris County, a former detention officer faced a judge late Monday night in connection with the death of an incarcerated man.

 The charge stems from Jaquaree Simmons' death back in 2021, but it also comes on the heels of an Eyewitness News investigation revealing a record-breaking number of inmate deaths at the jail last year.